soulatcrossroad/dawnscribbler.github.io/_posts/2019-03-08-as-if-they-did-righteousness.md

 ---
 layout: post
-title: "Which is easier to say?"
+title: "as if they did righteousness"
 comments: false
-description: "Jesus was at home in Capernaum."
+description: "March 18th Mass Reading Reflection"
-keywords: "paralytic, healing, forgiving sins"
+keywords: "fasting, Lent "
 ---

 It is possible that we feel overburdened by the weight of the observances for Lent.
 This could be because we, like the people in the First Reading, feel like it serves no purpose as God doesn’t seem to be listening or acting in our favour.
 Even if we do manage to do something for Lent, our motivation might not be so pure either; it is possible that we do it so that we can use it as a bargaining chip for our later dealings with God.